 - R = Relay branch impedance

-During an internal fault the CTs will attempt to transform the full fault current and pass this through protection relay circuit.
+During an internal fault, the CTs will attempt to transform the full fault current and pass this through protection relay circuit.
 This will be many times the setting current and hence voltage output required from CTs will be of the order of many kVs.

 Practically this is not possible and CTs may get saturated.
-To enable faster operation of relay, these CTs should have a knee point voltage equal to at least twice the relay setting voltage Vs.
+To enable faster operation of the relay, these CTs should have a knee point voltage equal to at least twice the relay setting voltage Vs.

 b) Through Fault Stability